satwikkansal/python_blockchain_app/README.md

 <center> <figure> <img src="Graphs/asymptotes_resp_time.jpg" width="500"/> <figcaption> Figure 11: response time of the system with its asymptotes </figcaption> </figure> </center>

 The waiting time of the bottleneck grows linearly to the number of customers in the bottlenecks waiting room, so also the aggregate system response time keeps growing.
-As we can see from the picture [Fig. 11], the graph of the response time of the system respect the two asymptotes that can be found by using the asymptotic operational analysis, in particular
+As we can see from the picture [Fig. 11], the graph of the response time of the system respects the two asymptotes that can be found by using the asymptotic operational analysis, in particular

 $$
 \bar{R} \geq \max \left( \bar{D}, N \bar{D}_b - \bar{Z} \right)